MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 3. Open a second terminal, and run `docker exec -it nginx sh` to jump into the same container
 4. Run `curl localhost:8080` to request the contents of `a.html`, which is just the letter `a`

-I used the `index` directive to let the virtual server default to returning `a.html` in the nginx.conf configuration file:
+I used the `index` directive in the nginx.conf configuration file to let this virtual server default to returning `a.html`:

 ```nginx
 server {